-32. Where a profit company's assessment is amended and as a consequence has additional net income that could be the subject of an offset, a further election can be made by the loss company in respect of the additional net income within the statutory time period (set out in section IC 9(2)).
+33. Where a profit company's assessment is amended and consequently has additional net income that could be the subject of an offset, a further election can be made by the loss company in respect of the additional net income within the statutory time period (set out in s IC 9(2)).
 This election must meet all the criteria for loss offsets.
 The emphasis will be on the notification of a loss offset by the loss company.
 It will not focus on the profit company's change in net income.